Perry Saddle Hut 19 March

 Early morning start Collingwood

-Highlight of the day was the incredibly well graded 17.5k track up such a gradual gradient it didn’t feel like an ascent of 800 metres.
+Highlight of the day was the incredibly well graded 17.5k track up such a long gradual gradient it didn’t feel like an ascent of 800 metres to Perry Saddle.

-Up at 7am, pack, shower, breakfast on the patio with the same magnificent view then a walk down to the village to await the 9.45am bus.
-It’s cold and the warmest place is in the museum where the cabinets lights provide a bit of heating.
-The bus arrives with a collection of trampers and 30 minutes later we’re at the car park at the start of the Heathy track.
-We meet a family who had also stayed at Herron’s Rest - in the cottage below us.
-They were dropping off their son Stefan with a back pack full of untested camping gear.
+Up at 7am, we pack, shower, and have a beautiful breakfast on the patio with the same magnificent view over Golden Bay from Herron’s Rest.
+We then a walk down to the village to await the 9.45am bus.
+It’s cold and the warmest place is in the Collingwood museum where the cabinet lights provide a bit of heating.
+The bus arrives with a collection of trampers and 30 minutes later we’re at the car park at the start of the Heaphy track.
+We meet a family who had also stayed at Herron’s Rest in the cottage below us.
+They were dropping off their son Stefan with a back pack full of untested camping gear to walk the Heaphy Track .

 19 Mar Perry Saddle2.jpg